Posted: June 21, 2022

 By: Robert S.

-The Greek word autopsia (meaning “to see with one’s own eyes”) gives us the word autopsy.
-An autopsy is performed by a medically trained professional, usually a doctor or a pathologist, and it can serve several purposes.
-It’s a post-mortem examination of the body or a specific region of the body, like the brain or other organ.
-An autopsy is often executed to determine a person’s cause of death, whether for research or legal reasons.
+The Greek word autopsia (meaning "to see with one's own eyes") gives us the word autopsy.
+An autopsy is performed by a medically trained professional—usually a doctor or a pathologist—and it can serve several purposes.
+It is a post-mortem examination of the body, or of a specific region of the body, such as the brain or another organ.
+An autopsy is often conducted to determine a person's cause of death, whether for research or legal reasons.

-Once the assessment is completed, a detailed autopsy report is generated.
-This report describes the methodology of the examination, and it makes relationships between the visual examination and the various tests performed, such as laboratory or radiology.
-The medical examiner will detail how they believe the death occurred, backing up their opinion with the details of their analysis.
-Ultimately, the expertise of the pathologist may be called into question during a criminal trial if any details of the autopsy are questionable.
+Once the examination is completed, a detailed autopsy report is generated.
+This report describes the methodology of the examination and draws connections between the visual findings and the various tests performed, such as laboratory or radiological analyses.
+The medical examiner will detail how they believe the death occurred, supporting that opinion with the results of their analysis.
+Ultimately, the expertise of the pathologist may be called into question during a criminal trial if any aspect of the autopsy is disputed.

 The official autopsy report may take weeks or even months to prepare.
-This depends on the examiner’s backlog of cases and on the outcomes of various secondary testing that might be required.
-Finally, the autopsy report is delivered to the family/estate of the deceased, law enforcement (if part of an investigation), and the authority who originally ordered the report.
+This depends on the examiner's backlog of cases and the results of any additional testing that may be required.
+Once finalized, the report is delivered to the family or estate of the deceased, law enforcement (if part of an investigation), and the authority that originally ordered the examination.

-A pathologist may require an autopsy be performed, sometimes despite the wishes or consent of the decedent’s family.
-Recall the case where Craig Rabinowitz murdered his wife Stephanie in the episode Summer Obsession (s10e27).
-It’s Jewish custom that the deceased be buried before the subsequent sundown.
-Thankfully, the medical examiner overruled this tradition in order to perform a thorough autopsy, and he found Craig had drugged his young wife with Ambien.
+A pathologist may require that an autopsy be performed, sometimes despite the wishes of the decedent's family.
+Recall the case in which Craig Rabinowitz murdered his wife, Stephanie, in the episode Summer Obsession (s10e27).
+Jewish custom calls for burial before sundown, but in this case, the medical examiner overruled that tradition in order to perform a thorough autopsy.
+The examination ultimately revealed that Craig had drugged his wife with Ambien.

 Ronald Porter California serial murderer in 1980s